 Above: The Economist coined a measure of “inflation entrenchment", a statistic used to demonstrate the stickiness of inflation.
 Australia is leading the pack, likely due to some of the most generous pandemic stimulus measures.

-In its economic outlook published in September, the OECD said that growth was stabilising and inflation was falling faster than initially projected and was close to target in four-fifths of OECD economies.
+In its economic outlook published in December, the OECD said that growth was stabilising and inflation had moderated back to central bank targets in many economies.

-However, services inflation was persistent and was set to remain so.
+However, services inflation was persistent and was set to remain so — at a median rate of 4.0% across OECD economies.

 Did You Know?

-The OECD predicts global growth at a rate of 3.2% in 2024 and 2025, with global activity proving relatively resilient despite subdued consumer confidence.
+The OECD predicts global growth at a rate of 3.3% in 2025, with global activity proving relatively resilient despite subdued consumer confidence.

 While the OECD said central banks now had more scope to cut policy rates, it warned: